Functions and pathologies of the posterior segment of the eye

 Frequently asked questions

-Its administration is practically painless, as we instill some anaesthetic eyedrops into your eye prior to the procedure.
-It shouldn't be painful afterwards either, but if it is painful, the eye is very red or your eye sight becomes poorer than normal, you should see an ophthalmologist.
+Administration of the injection is practically painless, as we instill some anaesthetic eyedrops into your eye prior to the procedure.
+It shouldn't be painful afterwards either, but if it is, the eye is very red or your eye sight becomes poorer than normal, you should see an ophthalmologist.

 The number of injections each patient needs cannot be predicted.
-This will depend on the type of disease, the progression thereof and the patient's response to medication as well as other reasons.
+This will depend on the type of disease, the progression thereof and the patient's response to medication among other reasons.